 Program Educational Objectives (PEOs) are defined for the aspiring students about what they will achieve once they join the Program.
 PEOs are about professional and career accomplishment after 2 years of postgraduation.
 PEOs are the written statements taken from different aspects like Knowledge, Skills & Ethics with focus on Career, Competency and Behaviour.
-Three PEOs are recommended for MCA program requirements and contributing to technological advancements Lifelong Learning and Adaptability: Student will possess a thirst for continuous learning, staying abreast of the latest developments in the field of computer applications and PEO2. adapting to rapidly evolving technologies.
+Three PEOs are recommended for MCA program

+Program Educational Objectives (PEOs) PEO1.
+Professional Excellence: Student will excel as competent professionals in the field of Computer Applications, demonstrating expertise in programming, software development, and IT project management.
+They will effectively analyze, design, and implement innovative solutions to real-world challenges, meeting industry requirements and contributing to technological advancements PEO2.
+Lifelong Learning and Adaptability: Student will possess a thirst for continuous learning, staying abreast of the latest developments in the field of computer applications and adapting to rapidly evolving technologies.
 They will actively engage in research, professional development, and self-improvement, becoming adaptable and versatile professionals who can thrive in diverse work environments.
+PEO3.
 Ethical Leadership and Social Responsibility: Student will lead with integrity, demonstrating ethical behavior, and upholding professional values in their work.
-PEO3.
-They will recognize the societal impact of technology and actively contribute to the betterment of society, considering ethical, legal, and social implications in their decision- making.
+They will recognize the societal impact of technology and actively contribute to the betterment of society, considering ethical, legal, and social implications in their decision-making.